pkaan/HLS_with_ffmpeg/README.md

-2. A basic Nginx config for basic file sharing server
+2. Nginx configuration for for basic file sharing server

 ```
 worker_processes  1;